‘RHOBH’ Star Teddi Mellencamp’s Husband Edwin Arroyave Reacts To Pregnancy On Instagram

 “It was so many rounds, but this time we really weren’t doing anything.
 I was on vacation!
 Just having fun with my family!
 It was a complete surprise.
 I didn’t even know I was because I didn’t have a regular cycle,” Mellencamp admitted.

-As The Inquisitr reported, Mellencamp’s co-star, Erika Jayne was one of the first to congratulate her on her baby news and is already considering plans for her upcoming baby shower.
+As The Inquisitr reported, Mellencamp’s co-star, Erika Jayne, was one of the first to congratulate her on her baby news and is already considering plans for her upcoming baby shower.

 Mellencamp and her co-stars will return to Bravo TV sometime next year for The Real Housewives of Beverly Hills Season 10.